 What does my landlord have to do?

 By law, your landlord is responsible for providing fire detection equipment for your home, such as a smoke alarm.
-There should be at least one smoke detector on each floor of the property, and they should be mains powered and interlinked.
-The Scottish Government has fire safety requirements for privately rented properties in Scotland.
+From 3 September 2007, there should be at least one smoke detector on each floor of the property, and they should be mains powered and interlinked.
+If you have battery powered smoke alarms, which were fitted before 3 September 2007, when they are renewed they should be replaced with mains powered and interlinked smoke alarms (please note that the manufacturer's recommended life span of a fire alarm is normally 5-10 years).

 Your landlord also has a general duty to keep your home fit for you to live in and to ensure that it doesn't endanger your health.
 This includes ensuring there are no fire hazards in your home, such as loose wiring or dangerous stairs.

-If your landlord refuses to provide a smoke alarm or you feel there are fire risks in your home, you can take action to make sure they put things right, either by applying to the private rented housing panel (PRHP) or by contacting the council's environmental health department (see 'getting help from the council' below).
+If your landlord refuses to provide a smoke alarm or you feel there are fire risks in your home, you can take action to make sure they put things right, either by applying to the private rented housing panel (PRHP) or by contacting the council's environmental health department.

 Fire safety in HMOs